tikv/sig-transaction/doc/tikv/README.md

 Reads can fail in Snapshot Isolation level if the key is locked with `lock_ts` < `read_ts`.

-### If committing the primary key succeeds, then committing the secondary keys will never fail.

-Even if it fails, the lock of a secondary key contains information of its primary key.
-Any transactions that meets the lock can recognize its state by reading the primary key and help commit the secondary key.

-This property allows returning success once the primary key is committed.
-Secondary keys could be committed asynchronously and we don't have to care about the result.

-### TiKV nodes do not communicate with each other, only with a client; The transaction layer does not know about region topology, in particular, it does not treat regions on the same node differently to other regions.
+### TiKV nodes do not communicate with each other, only with a client

 TiKV instances do not have to know each other.